ProfilePic

 • Banking

-ABA has asked banks nationwide, like NASB, to participate by posting campaign information on social media and in-branch using printed material.
+ABA has asked banks nationwide, like NASB, to participate by posting campaign information on social media and using printed material in-branch.
 Customers are also invited to “improve their Scam Score” by playing ABA's "Scam City" game..

 ABA suggests that if you ever receive a scam email or text, you should: